harshapatnala/Functional-Verification-of-I2C-Multiple-Bus-Controller/README.md

 # Functional-Verification-of-I2C-Protocol
 This project deals with the verification of I2C Multiple Bus Controller.
 A class-based test bench architecture is built using System Verilog.
+The Design Under Test (DUT) is an open source RTL code of the I2C multiple bus controller which is based on the I2C protocol.
+The files related to this project are mainly split into several packages which includes the verification packages and the project benches and/or test packages.
+Further the verification package is split into various interface packages that are required for this project.